 Where do I fit into it all?
 Well, almost 10 years ago I started an institute to help teachers develop their skills to become more effective in the classroom.
 About a year later, one of my clients (a para-medical school) asked me if I could help their teachers manage agressive and disrespectful students.
 With my experience in martial aikido and my great love for the philosophy I immediately felt that some form of “Verbal Aikido” would be a perfect solution.
 I was initially buzzing with the idea that I had “invented” something, but within about 15 seconds Google had curbed my enthusiastic discovery euphoria – there was already a few people who had made reference to it (at the time the most extensive work on it was Kyle and Pace Smith who had written a chapter on it in their book “The Usual Error”, inspired by Terry Dobson’s work).

 This was in fact quite reassuring… indeed, it meant that there were already many people out there on a similar wavelength, and after reaching out to everyone who had referenced Verbal Aikido at the time, I was greatly encouraged by all that responded.
 Where I was able to contribute to this art was of course through my speciality – how to teach it: how to make it enjoyable, dynamic and easy-to-learn.
 Which is where the “Dora-esque” Three Steps come from!

 Since then it has been constantly developping, surprisingly, at first, quickly.
 Later I understood that, as the underlying VA principle was to develop relationships, the development of it was inevitably a co-creative process.
 From the moment I started sharing my findings on the art, its very essence has brought to me and many others a veritable universe behind each of the Three Steps.
-A large variety of techniques for centering (Inner Smile), accompanying (Irimi) and proposing positive outcomes (Ai-ki), have come to the fore.
-The exercises and supports that have been created to help learners develop their reflexes and timing for these Three Steps are too vast to explain in a blog post, hence the books and the training courses 😉
+A large variety of techniques for centering (Inner Smile), accompanying (Irimi) and ways to propose balanced outcomes (Ai-ki), have come to the fore.
+The exercises and supports too that have been co-created with, and for learners enable reflex and timing development for these Three Steps.
+Many are covered in the books and the training courses.